EchterAlsFake/API_Docs/Porn_APIs/eaf_base_api.md

 **ONLY USE THIS IF YOU ARE AT HOME AND IT'S YOUR ONLY OPTION**

 To use proxies, you of course need to enable it.
 See [Configuration](#configuration) above.
-When yu enabled proxies by setting `consts.USE_PROXIES = True` you can define a custom dictionary of proxies.
+When you enabled proxies by setting `consts.USE_PROXIES = True` you can define a custom dictionary of proxies.

 ### Here's a real example: